KryptoKyle/mogo/README.md

 * Centralized Platform: The Mogo platform delivers a best-in-class digital experience, with best-in-class financial products all through one account.
 * User Experience: Mogo emphasizes a simple and accessible interface.
 Account dashboards for smartphones, tablets and computers are designed to encourage and reward users for maintaining good financial health.

-Target Market

-Mogo focuses on the younger Canadian millennial demographic.
-The app offers a user-friendly dashboard and interactive way for users to navigate and manage personal finances transparently.
  Mogo offers the following products under one account:

 1. Personal Loans: fixed-term loans up to $35,000 with an automated loan process
 2. MogoMortgage: a simplified digital mortgage application and onboarding experience